iwakura-enterprises/documentations/Writerside/topics/JDA-Interactables.md

 ## Registering listener

 To use JDA Interactables, you need to register the `InteractableListener` to your JDA instance.
-This listeners handles all interactable events from Discord and routes them to the correct interactables.
+This listener handles all interactable events from Discord and routes them to the correct interactables.

 ```java